UNA-AuxMe/paf23/doc/perception/extended_kalman_filter.md

 ICR stands for Instantaneous Center of Rotation.
 The angle $\theta$ describes the heading, $\delta$ is the steering angle (which can be derived from data published by Acting) and $\omega$ stands for the angular velocity (around the z axis).
-Another important parameter is $L$ which is the wheel base (so the distance between the rear and front axle).
+Another important parameter is $L$ which is the wheelbase (so the distance between the rear and front axle).

 From this setup we can derive a formula for the angular velocity: $\dot{\varphi} \leftarrow \frac{v}{L} \cdot tan(\delta)$

 The heading can then be calculated like before: $\varphi \leftarrow \varphi + \dot{\varphi} \cdot \Delta t$

-Because the angular velocity is dependet on the steering angle $\delta$ in a non-linear manner, the angle $\delta$ should be added as a state vector entry.
+Because the angular velocity is dependent on the steering angle $\delta$ in a non-linear manner, the angle $\delta$ should be added as a state vector entry.

 ### Splitting the state vector